daireb/fusion-utils/README.md

 local level = scope:FromAttribute(player, "Level")
 ```

+> ⚠️ Note: Values from both `scope:FromProperty` and `scope:FromAttribute` will stop updating but keep their value if the instance is destroyed.

-## Recommended: Globals Module for Singleton Clock/Time
+## Recommended: Globals Module for Singletons

-If you want a single shared `Clock` or `Time` value across your entire codebase (one Heartbeat connection, shared by all consumers), create a small globals module:
+If you want a single shared `Clock` or `Time` value across your entire codebase, create a small globals module:

 ```lua
 -- shared/Globals.luau